Mzmou/Mzmou/README.md

 # About Me
-Hi there! 👋 I'm a third-year computer engineering student with a strong passion for formal methods, automated reasoning, compiler design, and programming languages.
-My ultimate goal is to become a researcher in the field of formal verification and programming language theory, contributing to reliable and efficient software systems.
+Hi there! 👋 I'm a third-year computer engineering student with a  deep passion for formal methods, automated reasoning, compiler design, and programming languages.
+I want  to become a researcher in the field of formal verification and programming language theory, contributing to reliable and efficient software systems.

 ## Interests
-- **Formal Methods & Automated Reasoning**: Enthusiastic about ensuring the correctness of complex systems through mathematical reasoning and formal verification techniques.
+- **Formal Method**: Enthusiastic about ensuring the correctness of complex systems with focus on automated reasoning .

-- **Programming Languages & Compilers**: Fascinated by how languages shape the way we solve problems and passionate about building and analyzing compilers.
+- **Programming Languages and Compilers**: Fascinated by how languages shape the way we solve problems and passionate about building and analyzing compilers.

 - **Algorithms & Theoretical CS**: Drawn to the elegance of algorithms and their role in solving computational challenges.